-DOMESTIC LIVESTOCK: Includes cattle; horses; sheep; goats; and chickens (hens only), not raised for commercial use and subject to the specific standards of the zoning district where allowed.
+DOMESTIC LIVESTOCK, SMALL FARM ANIMALS: Chickens (hens only) and rabbits, not raised for commercial use and subject to the specific standards of the zoning district where allowed.

 DRUGSTORE: A store where medical prescriptions are filled and drugs and medical supplies are sold.
 A drugstore may also sell a variety of other merchandise.